 COLLINS HOUSE - The Richard D. Collins House was built on sight in 1940, with small additions added in 1945 and 1948.
 In addition to multiple special exhibit display cases, the historical archives are kept here.
 Archives include historical books, newspaper clippings, and many other records pertaining to Nankin Township, Westland and Eloise Hospital.
 The Collins House, was donated by the late Mr. Collins' widow, Ms. Marsha House and his sister, Ms. Velma Masten in 1988.
 It was dedicated in October of the same year.
 In 1990, it was opened to the public.
 It will also house the WHVP Gift Shop.
 (For more research tips, click here: archives)

-GUTHERIE OCTAGON HOUSE - The Gutherie Octagon House was originally located at Newburgh Road, north of Warren in Nankin.
-The two-story octagon was built in the 1850's as part of a brief octagon building phenomena in the second half of the 19th century.
+GUTHERIE OCTAGON HOUSE - The Gutherie Octagon House was built near Newburgh Road, north of Ford Road.
+Originally owned by Walter Emmet Smith, the two-story octagon was built in the 1850's as part of a brief octagon building phenomena in the second half of the 19th century.
 About a few hundred octagon houses are still standing in the U.S. today.
 Two wings and sun porch were added in 1937 by the Gutherie Family when they made it their permanent home.
 The unique shaped house is staged in a 1900-1950's upper class theme.
 Also, there are two rooms which house our toy collection (1800-1990) and our local schools display, respectively.
 Moved to WHVP in 2002, it is available for small, intimate weddings.